 To get your GED diploma, you must pass the four separate subtests of the GED exam.
 These subtests cover English Literacy (Reasoning through Language Arts), Math (Mathematical Reasoning), Social Studies, and Science.

-What are the New Jersey GED testing requirements?
+What are the GED New Jersey testing requirements?

 The GED exams are for adults who have never finished high school.
 In New Jersey, state residency is required, but test-takers don’t need to attend a prep course or take a qualification practice test first.
 The minimum age to qualify for testing in New Jersey is 16, but 16 and 17-year-olds must meet additional requirements.
 Read also this post about the New Jersey online GED test.

-What is the GED cost in New Jersey?
+What is the GED New Jersey cost?

 In New Jersey, the GED exam costs $144 when taken at a test center.
 Online GED testing also costs $36 per sub-exam, so $144 in total, but you should also add the cost for the four GED Ready tests (one for each subject exam, $6.99 a piece, so $28 overall), which totals $172.
 Onsego Advantage students receive 4 GED Ready tests at no cost.